parthshah889900/tezjs-deploy-amplify/README.md

 ## Pre-requisites:
 Make sure you have:
-    - AWS account
+  - Firebase account.
-    - AWS IAM user with amplify service permission
+  - node installed in your machine.
-    - tezjs project created
+  - created a firebase project.

 ## Create a dist of this project
 1. Run "npm install" and "npm run build".